 A Major Cancelation Replaced By A Brilliant Performance

-Teatre del Liceu closed its season with 10 performances of this Verdi tittle, with a double cast which presented the stars Sondra Radvanosky and Piotr Beczala as the main attraction, but which counted with a talented team of young singers and the staging of the brilliant Damiano Michieletto.
+Teatre del Liceu closed its season with 10 performances of this Verdi title, with a double cast that presented the stars Sondra Radvanosky and Piotr Beczala as the main attraction, but which counted with a talented team of young singers and the staging of the brilliant Damiano Michieletto.

 Soprano Eleonora Buratto had a tremendous task of performing two consecutive performances of the title role.
-If you consider that it is really difficult to cast a soprano who can handle the coloratura, high notes, dramatic input and length of this role, you might imagine how hard it must be two sing two performances in a row.
+If you consider that it is really difficult to cast a soprano who can handle the coloratura, high notes, dramatic input, and length of this role, you might imagine how hard it must be to sing two performances in a row.

 But Buratto has the vocal technique and stamina to do it, as she proved on the nights of the 26th and 27th of July, closing the Teatre del Liceu season.

 Most surprising of all was that she was debuting the role too.
 She has a dark round timbre with a balanced register from lowest to her highest register.
 Her sound opens up and grows in volume as she goes up, giving a display of several beautifully resonant high Bs and Cs throughout the performance.
 Her control of the coloratura is absolute, performing clean cadenzas and perfect staccato notes; but above all, she possesses a mesmerizing ability to lighten the sound to accommodate to the demands of the role.